dsavickij/unicorn-microservice-platform/README.md

 * **Microservice SDK nuget is all what is needed**
 	* Microservice's SDK contains everything what is required for consuming service to successfully call it
 *  **Inlucded Unicorn project template**
 	* New Unicorn microservice can be created from included project template installed in Visual Studio/Rider.
-Few clicks and all required projects are addedto solution
+Few clicks and all required projects are added to solution and ready for adding features
 * **High level of abstraction**
 	* Owner of microservice does not need to write any code to ensure microservice operation as that come "out of the box" from infrastructure packages
 * **Enforcement of vertical slice architecture pattern**